chinamike65/hugo-tuolesi/content/book2/book2en.md

 Make the right credible theory who else but you

-The Eighth Karmapa, leader of the Karma Kagyu sect, praised:
+The Eighth Karmapa, leader of the Karma Kagyu school, praised:

 When the evil winds of the Northern Buddha's Sacred Religion invaded and declined